-China’s economy returns to growth as virus lockdowns lifted
+China’s economy grows 3.2% as virus lockdowns lifted

 In the three months ending in June, factory output rose 4.4%, a sharp rebound from the previous quarter’s 8.4% contraction as factories that make the world’s smartphones, shoes, toys and other goods reopened.

-Retail sales shrank by 3.9%, but that was a marked improvement over the previous quarter’s 19% contraction while millions of families were confined to their homes and shopping malls were shut down.
+Retail sales shrank by 3.9%, but that was much better than the previous quarter’s 19% contraction while millions of families were confined to their homes and shopping malls were shut down.

 Exports grew by an unexpectedly strong 0.4% in June but still are off 3% for the first half of the year.
-June imports rose 3% — including a 10.6% jump in purchases of U.S. goods despite a tariff war — but are down 3.3% so far this year.
+June imports rose 3% — including a 10.6% jump in purchases of U.S. goods despite a tariff war — but are down slightly for the year.

+Forecasters warn that exporters are likely to face another decline in global demand as sales of masks and other medical supplies taper off and U.S. and European retailers cancel orders.

+A potential stumbling block is worsening relations with the United States, China’s biggest national export market.
+Relations with the Trump administration have soured over trade, technology, human rights and Hong Kong.